geom_colggplot provides geom_bar and geom_col for

 ggplot(aes(x=sex , y=count)) + geom_bar(stat = "identity")

-But why not just use geom_col
+But why not just use geom_col and save yourself the

 extra term?
 Like this: